seanfisk/personal-chef-repo/config/osx/README.md

 # OS X Chef Configuration

-Throughout the instructions, `NODE_NAME` will used as the machine's node name, and should be substituted appropriately.
+Throughout the instructions, `NODE_NAME` will be used as the machine's node name, and should be substituted appropriately.

 1. Access the machine you'd like to provision, hereby referred to as the *node*.
 We will go through a manual boostrap here.
 While a node can be bootstrapped from an administrator's workstation, that requires the node to have a running SSH server, which is probably overkill for one-off personal machines.
 Instead, we manually perform the steps that a boostrap would do (with some modifications).